-- avoid outdoor activities during midday, when the sun's rays are strongest, or
+- avoid outdoor activities during midday, when the sun's rays are strongest

-- or to wear protective clothing such as a wide-brimmed hat, long-sleeved shirt, and pants.
+- wear protective clothing such as a wide-brimmed hat, long-sleeved shirt, and pants.

 Darker-colored clothing is more protective against the sun.
 For example, a white t-shirt, particularly if it gets wet, provides little resistance to UV rays.
 In addition, wearing sunglasses that wrap around the face or have large frames is a good way to shield the delicate skin around the eyes.